 Current situation: market assessment based on results

-The JUNGFRAU Ski Region benefits from the unique backdrop of the Bernese Alps and the corresponding opportunity to utilise the feeder lifts increasingly with international excursion tourism in winter as well.
+The Jungfrau Ski Region benefits from the unique backdrop of the Bernese Alps and the corresponding possibilities to use the feeder lifts even more intensively during the winter with international excursion tourism.
 The new tricable gondola from Grindelwald to the highest point of the ski area, an element of the V-Cableway project, has been designed from the outset for this mixed use.